The EU Proposal to End Roaming Charges - Pros, Cons and Concerns

 Changes for Consumers if the EU Proposal Passes

-In July 2014, consumers could switch to mobile phone plans with the same rates across the EU, or consumers will be permitted by law to select roaming service providers that offer the low rates set by the EU Planning Commission.
+In July 2014, consumers were able to switch to mobile phone plans with the same rates across the EU, or consumers will be permitted by law to select roaming service providers that offer the low rates set by the EU Planning Commission.

 While the end of roaming charges in the EU receives the most attention, the bill would also limit the price of calls between EU members to the price of long distance calls within that nation.
 The bill sets flat rates for text messaging and internet connections.
 Long distance land line phone calls would also become cheaper, with the price capped to the cost of a long distance domestic call.